Principle of univariance

-Both cone monochromats (those who only have 1 cone type) and rod monochromats (those with no cones) suffer from the principle of univariance.
 The principle of univariance can be seen in situations where a stimulus can vary in two dimensions, but a cell's response can vary in one.
 For example, a colored light may vary in both wavelength and in luminance.
 However, the brain's cells can only vary in the rate at which action potentials are fired.
 Therefore, a cell tuned to red light may respond the same to a dim red light as to a bright yellow light.
 To avoid this, the response of multiple cells is compared.